08 Feb Rethinking Risk: Why you should choose a Specialized TPA

 Here are 4 reasons why Third Party claims should be handled by a specialized TPA:

 According to the Martindale-Nolo Research’s 2015 workers’ compensation study, the average workers’ compensation claim takes 15.7 months to settle, and 39% of all such claims are open for 18 months or more.
-But handling 3rd-party bodily injury in a roadway accident different.
+But handling 3rd-party general liability in a roadway accident different.
 It’s less like workers’ compensation and more like other truck or auto claims, according to Roger Cervenka, Director of Client Services at Fleet Response.
 “The faster you can reach the 3rd party to talk to them, the more likely the claim is to be contained and settled without blowing up,” he says.

 VISIBILITY AND PROCESS COMPLIANCE